la-ots/pelican/docs/whats-new/index.md

 We’re continually improving Pelican.
 The following changes are listed by the date we completed each change.

+## 1.1.3 - 21 September 2023

+Currently our styles rely on subtle color changes to indicate hover status, this change adds additional indicators to make them more prominent.

+- Adds underlines upon hover to many buttons to indicate hover status.
+- Adds double underline style upon hover to links in text to indicate hover status.

 ## 1.1.2 - 01 July 2022

 - Removes underlines from links in a list.
 [69970834](https://github.com/la-ots/pelican/commit/6997083415837f10ad40445968a5edc86ac48e1f)